rcw3bb/sample-llm-transformers/README.md

 ### Files

-- `hf-custom-sentiments.py`: Contains the code for loading the dataset, tokenizing, training the model, and making predictions.
+- `hf-custom-sentiments.py`: Contains the code for loading the dataset, tokenizing it, training the model, and making predictions.

 ### Usage